reigenatk/rpg-game/Assets/devlog.md

     - Energy refilled to 90%
     - +7.5% on Contentedness

+Also when determining earliest time that player can sleep, each player **must be awake at least for 14? (haven't decided, maybe 15 or 16) hours** before they can sleep.
+So for example if you are doing well, 8am+14hrs = 10pm is earliest you can sleep.
+Or if you are depressed, you wake up at say noon, then 12+14 = 2am is earliest you can sleep (which compounds punishments).

 # Bedtime Penalties
 Every hour past 1am is +10 onto previous, starting at 10.
 So if you sleep between 1am-2am that's -10 pts, then -20 for 2am-3am, then -30 (3am-4am), -40 (4am-5am), -50 for (5am-6am), -60 for 6am-7am, and at 7am you will have pulled the all-nighter so we will advance game day (for fun, maybe we could do like from 7am-noon you lose energy at 2x the rate.
 We want the player to crash in middle of day as penalty for doing allnighter)